Bullocks selling to a top of £1780 at Rathfriland Co-op, check out the latest prices

 Bullocks selling to a top of £1780 at Rathfriland Co-op

-The dropped calf section contained calves up to five months old, topped to £425 for Aberdeen Angus bull calf for a Hillsborough farmer.
+The dropped calf section contained calves up to five months old, topped to £620 for Charolais heifer calf for a Mayobridge farmer.

-Weanling bull calves topped to £1290 for a 476kg from Rathfriland farmer.
+Weanling bull calves topped to £1370 for a 550kg from Rathfriland farmer.

 Dropped calves and young stock